 See 1100.02 for guidance regarding when a BOD is required for scoping projects.
 For design-phase projects, a BOD supports design decisions and is required on all projects where one or more design elements are changed (see Chapter 1105).
 Exceptions are listed below.

-1100.10(1)(a)(1) All Projects

-If the only design elements changed by the project are listed in Exhibit 1105-1, a Basis of Design (BOD) may not be required.
-The Assistant State Design Engineer (ASDE) shall concur with the request to exempt the BOD requirement.
-Submit a request, by email, for an exemption from the BOD requirement.
-The request should explain the unique circumstances that make use of the BOD unnecessary.
+If the only design elements changed by a project are listed in Exhibit 1105-1, or the changed elements are described and documented in an approved intersection control evaluation (ICE) or collision analysis report (CAR), the need for a Basis of Design (BOD) may be waived with approval of the Assistant State Design Engineer (ASDE).
+In any request for exemption, describe how the circumstances presented by the project make a BOD unnecessary.
+Only ICE or CAR documents that describe the project need(s), alternatives considered, and performance tradeoffs used in the alternative selection will be considered documentation suitable to support a BOD exemption.
 Each request is evaluated on a case-by-case basis.

-If a BOD has been prepared for the project and no design elements were changed, an ASDE approval of the BOD is not required.
-Basis of Design form is not required for Preservation projects if the only design elements changed are listed in Chapter 1120, and the criteria/guidance provided in Chapter 1120 is followed.
+Note that if the project is a preservation program project, a Basis of Design is not required if the only design elements changed are listed in Chapter 1120, and the criteria/guidance provided in Chapter 1120 is followed.
+This exemption does not require approval, and is documented in the DDP.

-1100.10(1)(a)(2) Preservation Projects

-1100.10(1)(a)(3) Safety Projects

-Safety projects (developed under the I-2 funding program) may not require a BOD even though design elements are changed.
-The Assistant State Design Engineer (ASDE) shall provide concurrence to exempt the project from the BOD requirement.
-Submit exemption requests to the ASDE by email explaining why an exemption is applicable.
-The request should explain the unique circumstances that make use of the BOD unnecessary.
-Exemption requests are evaluated on a case-by-case basis.

-Circumstances that may contribute to a decision to exempt a safety project from the need to prepare a BOD include:

-A programmatic project endorsed by the WSDOT Highway Safety Panel (e.g. Intersection Improvement Program ISIP treatments, Rumble Strips, etc.)

-A Collision Analysis Report (CAR) was approved by the WSDOT Highway Safety Panel AND:

-The CAR clearly identifies the project need.

-The CAR compared and rated alternatives.

-1100.10(2) Basis of Estimate
+1100.04(2) Basis of Estimate

 A Basis of Estimate is required for all project estimates, and is updated throughout all phases of project development.
 Refer to the Cost Estimating Manual for WSDOT Projects for additional information on estimating and the Basis of Estimate.